2i2c-org/team-compass/communication/talks.md

 ## How to prioritize conference talks and sponsorship opportunities

-We're building a [Playbook for conference attendance and sponsorship](https://docs.google.com/document/d/1jynjVxVPgRlS5_cbI_B6sKMTsZG58dsO9b6RyUaNQnA/edit?tab=t.0), which offers more detail on what actions to take, including goal-setting and prioritization of different opportunities.
+Use the [Playbook for conference attendance and sponsorship](https://docs.google.com/document/d/1jynjVxVPgRlS5_cbI_B6sKMTsZG58dsO9b6RyUaNQnA/edit?tab=t.0) for ideas of what actions to take, including goal-setting and prioritization of different opportunities.

 Here are a few kinds of conference opportunities that we should particularly prioritize.